operating-systems

 Instruction Trace

-An instruction trace (or simply trace) is the actual sequence of machine code instructions executed by the processor for a given process (or a set of processes).
-It provides a detailed log of the process’s dynamic execution behaviour.
+An instruction trace is the actual sequence of machine code instructions executed by the processor for a given process.
+It captures the dynamic execution path, including branches, loops, and function calls, as opposed to the static program code.